 TIP #4: The beer garden is especially inviting for adults in hot weather.
 Just remember not to drink and drive – plan ahead how to get home!

-For further details about the event click Maple Ridge-Pitt Meadows Country Fest.
+To learn more about the event, click Maple Ridge-Pitt Meadows Country Fest.

 For information about the region, as well as a list of other area events over the course of the year, click Pitt Meadows-Maple Ridge.